How to Use Partner Scoring to Increase Channel ROI

-Use your partner scoring to model out what specific goals need to be driven to meet your business objectives with these partners
+Use your partner scoring to model out what specific goals will help you meet your business objectives with these partners

 You have formulated data that points to potential risks and issues at both the partner and territory levels.
 You also have four basic strategies to address these risks.
 Now, you must ensure that your channel incentives are driving the right behaviors.

-At The Spur Group, our golden rule regarding incentives is that they should only be used to drive behaviors that partners would not engage in on their own.
+At The Spur Group, we advise that incentives should only be used to drive behaviors that partners would not otherwise do.
 Your partner scoring model can help you direct incentive funds in this way.

 Nearly all channel incentives fit into one of four primary groups:

-- Transaction Proficiency: These incentives reward partners based on the mechanics of a deal.
-Sales of a product or winning a specific customer on a targeted account list, are rewarded.
+Transaction Proficiency: These incentives reward partners based on the mechanics of a deal.
+Reward the sales of a product or winning a specific customer on a targeted account list.

 The right partner scoring model helps you shape your mix of incentives.
-If an incentive program is not changing the right partner score, it is an entitlement and should be discontinued.
+Discontinue any programs that aren’t improving a partner score.

 Once you have established a scoring model, you can easily extend it to get even more value for you and your partners.

 Once a channel chief has taken steps to form a partner community, managing the partners and properly investing resources becomes a challenge.
-Without measurable data to base decisions off, channel teams often make the mistake of only focusing on the top-earning partners.
-This creates an unbalanced and underutilized ecosystem that is not achieving the growth; it is truly capable of driving.
+Without measurable data to make decisions, channel teams often make the mistake of only focusing on the top-earning partners.
+This creates an unbalanced and underutilized ecosystem that is not achieving growth potential.

 Attaching a reliable metric to partners is key to maintaining and improving your channel health.
 Partner scoring helps align business goals, demonstrate partner capabilities, and even increase ROI and growth velocity if you use the model effectively.